Abdul-Rahimm/PortFolio/README.md

 ```

 ### Environment Variables
-For production deployment, you may want to set up environment variables for:
+For production deployment, you'll need to set up environment variables for:
-- Database connections (when moving beyond mock data)
-- YouTube API keys (for real YouTube integration)
+- YouTube API keys (for real YouTube integration) - See YOUTUBE_SETUP.md for details
-- Authentication secrets (for admin access)
+- Database connections (when implementing dynamic blog integration)

 ## 📚 Learning Resources